cjeong1021/EID101/Presentation/MidTermScript.md

 7. Future plans (Bob)

 At this stage, we must conduct more customer interviews from the same customer segment.
 However, we must reexamine their true pains clearly shown by their interviews and design a product that could solve their problems.
 Although, we have abandoned our original idea, we are still interested in navigation, but if their pains are not related to navigation, we will look into that as well.
-Thank you
+Thank you.